 Jasmine Hartshorne-Khan, student at a Birmingham University said, ‘As a 3rd Year student, I can definitely confirm that mental ill-health is rife at UK Universities.
 Student Welfare is failing to meet the increase in demand for emotional and mental health support.
 ‘Uni Culture’ exists in direct opposition to good mental health.
 Students are stressed out, under slept, we drink too much, and we are constantly moving between reasonably restrictive environments like home, and complete freedom at university.
 The uncertainty of what will occur after university is a very scary prospect.
 As such, there are lots of things that employers can do to ease the stress of current students.
 Firstly, employers can acknowledge that mental ill-health is as valid as physical ill health.
 This might include offering ‘self-care days’.
 Debt also plays a large role in negatively affecting student mental health.
 I would therefore urge employers to aid students by offering job stability and a liveable salary.
 My main concern after completing a degree is firstly if I will get a job and then secondly if that job will pay me enough to cover my living expenses and student loan.
 Employers who can nullify this fear by paying a reasonable salary and offering job security and progression will be doing wonders for student mental health.
 Employers must offer complete mental health care as standard to graduates’.

 If students feel as though they will not receive sufficient mental health support while at university, they may choose not to attend at all.
 The result could be fewer talented young people obtaining the qualifications they need to add value to some of the country’s biggest businesses.
-Placing themselves at the forefront of mental health awareness and support is therefore not just advisable for businesses but will be essential if these business hope to continuing attracting talented young people and developing them into productive employees.
+Placing themselves at the forefront of mental health awareness and support is therefore not just advisable for businesses but will be essential if these businesses hope to continue attracting talented young people and developing them into productive employees.

 Funding events for support networks and therapy sessions would enable universities to higher more specialist staff on a full-time basis to provide the required levels of support to growing number of students coming forward with mental health issues.
 Natasha Abrahart took her own life after being unable to obtain the support she needed from her university.